CharlieHesuda/XAML-/Contribution-Guidelines.md

 - Verify the issue contains the above information.
 If you are able to, either add the information in a comment or ask the original poster to do so.
 - Attempt to reproduce to the bug.
 If you are able to reproduce the issue please leave a comment indicating that you were also able to reproduce the bug along with the version of the library that you used.
 - If the original issue did not contain a reproduction solution consider adding one.
+- If possible add additional notes or debugging information.
+For example, if you found the section of code that is causing the issue leave a comment.
+This can be very helpful for anyone looking to fix the issue.